tj-wells/coti-docker-method/README.md

 # Docker Guide

-If you're not familiar with Docker, I recommend checking out the guide I wrote which is available [here](https://docker.guides.coticommunity.com).
+If you haven't used Docker before, I recommend checking out the guide I wrote which is available [here](https://docker.guides.coticommunity.com).

 If you've already used Docker, the instructions below should be enough to run your node.